AnnaLenavonBehren/Brand-Compliance-Checker/README.md

 Depending on your local machine this may take a while.

-Once the information are extracted, you can upload an image (png or jpg):
+Once the information is extracted, you can upload an image (png or jpg):

 ![image](https://github.com/user-attachments/assets/d75cf8d7-d632-461f-a450-586427a8d3ca)